A Cocycle Model for Topological and Lie Group Cohomology: Conventions

 \section{Conventions}

 \begin{tabsection} Since we will be working in the two different regimes of compactly generated Hausdorff spaces and infinite-dimensional Lie groups we have to choose the setting with some care.

-Unless further specified, $G$ will throughout be a group in the category $\cat{CGHaus}$ of compactly generated Hausdorff spaces (cf.\ \cite{Whitehead78Elements-of-homotopy-theory,Mac-Lane98Categories-for-the-working-mathematician} or \cite{Hovey99Model-categories}) and $A$ will be a locally contractible $G$-module in this category\footnote{From the beginning of Section \ref{sect:Comparison_Theorem} we will also assume that $A$ is locally contractible.}.
+Unless further specified, $G$ will throughout be a group in the category $\cghaus$ of $k$-spaces (compactly generated Hausdorff\footnote{More generally, our results remain valid if one only considers weak Hausdorff spaces.} spaces i.e., a subset is closed if and only if its intersection with each compact set is closed, cf.\ \cite{Whitehead78Elements-of-homotopy-theory,Mac-Lane98Categories-for-the-working-mathematician} or \cite{Hovey99Model-categories}) and $A$ will be a (locally contractible) $G$-module in this category\footnote{From the beginning of Section \ref{sect:Comparison_Theorem} we will need that $A$ is locally contractible.}.
 This means that the multiplication (respectively action) map is continuous with respect to the \emph{compactly generated topology} on the product.
 Note that the topology on the product may be finer than the product topology, so this may not be a topological group (respectively module) as defined below.
-To avoid confusion, we denote the compactly generated product by $X\ktimes Y$ ($X^{\ktimes[n]}$ for the $n$-fold product) and the compactly generated topology on $C(X,Y)$ by $\kC(X,Y)$ for $X,Y$ in $\cat{CGHaus}$.
+To avoid confusion, we denote the compactly generated product by $X\ktimes Y$ (and $X^{\ktimes[n]}$ for the $n$-fold product) and the compactly generated topology on $C(X,Y)$ by $\kC(X,Y)$ for $X,Y$ in $\cghaus$.

-If $X$ and $Y$ are arbitrary topological spaces, then we refer to the product topology by $X\ptimes Y$.
-With a topological group (respectively topological module) we shall mean a group (respectively module) in this category, i.e., the multiplication (respectively action) is continuous for the product topology.
+If $X$ and $Y$ are arbitrary topological spaces, then we refer to the product topology by $X\ptimes Y$ (and $X^{\ptimes[n]}$).
+By topological group (respectively topological module) we shall mean a group (respectively module) in this category, i.e., the multiplication (respectively action) is continuous for the product topology.